quadrate-language/quadrate/README.md

 ## Embedding in C/C++

-Quadrate's JIT engine lets you embed high-performance scripting in your applications.
+Quadrate's JIT engine lets you embed scripting in your applications.
 Scripts compile to native code at runtime via LLVM—no interpreter overhead.

 ### Basic Embedding